Carl-Hugo/og-experiments/README.md

 # Og Experiments

 This is me hacking stuff together in Foundry VTT.
-Some of the stuff in here may end up something someday, but most of it might not.
+Some of the stuff in here may end up something someday, but most of it will most likely not.